Joining the Domain with a Script

 $encrypt | Out-File "C:\SecureFolder\output.bin"

-Make sure that the MDT Deployment Share's (%deployRoot%) share permissions are set correctly.
+Ensure the MDT Deployment Share's (%deployRoot%) share permissions are set correctly.
 Everyone and Authenticated Users should not be used, the MDT service account (svc_mdtuser) requires Read Share and NTFS permissions to %deployRoot%.

 Copy the 2 bin files to the 'DomainAdd' folder.